Shivam010/Tic-Tac-Toe-using-C-Graphics/README.md

 And if you want to see the code or want to change something just open the .cpp file in any editor and do your work.*

-<b>*Note:</b>
-Before compiling the code just make sure that your compiler supports the corresponding hearder files used because the game is based on the late 90's C/C++.
+<b>*Note:</b><br>Before compiling the code just make sure that your compiler supports the corresponding hearder files used because the game is based on the late 90's C/C++.
 If not, follow the following steps:

 1. Open the "Requirements" folder and copy the files named, "graphics.h" and "winbgim.h", and paste them in the "/MinGW/include/" folder.